Orison Swett Marden

 Dr. Orison Swett Marden (1848-1924) was an American inspirational author who wrote about achieving success in life and founded Success magazine in 1897.
-His writings discuss common-sense principles and virtues that make for a well-rounded, successful life.
-Many of his ideas are based on New Thought philosophy.
+His writings discussed principles and virtues which Marden argued would make for a successful life through adoption of the New Thought philosophy.

 His first book, Pushing to the Front (1894), became an instant best-seller.
 Marden later published fifty or more books and booklets, averaging two titles per year.

 Biography

 The "Bound Out" Orphan

 Marden was born 11 June 1848 in Thornton Gore, New Hampshire, to Lewis and Martha Marden.
 When he was three years old, his mother died at the age of 22, leaving Orison and his two sisters in the care of their father, who was a farmer, hunter, and trapper.
 When Orison was seven years old, his father died from injuries incurred while in the woods.
 Consequently, the children were shuttled from one guardian to another, with Orison working for five successive families as a "hired boy" to earn his keep.

 During his early to mid-teens, Marden discovered a book entitled Self-Help by Scottish author Samuel Smiles in an attic.
 The book marked a turning point in his life, inspiring him to improve himself and his circumstances.
 Marden valued the book as if it were "worth its weight in diamonds" and virtually committed its contents to memory.
 He developed a deep respect and admiration for the author, whose work instilled in him a desire to inspire others as Samuel Smiles had done for him.

 Marden's young manhood was marked by remarkable energy and unbroken achievement.
 By his early thirties, he had earned his academic degrees in science, arts, medicine and law.
 During his college years he supported himself by working in a hotel and afterward by becoming the owner of several hotels and a resort.
 He remained a successful hotel owner till his early forties (see "Timeline" for dates and other details).